GramAddict/docs/configuration.md

         session across all sources, 100 by default

   --total-interactions-limit 1000
-        limit on total amount of successful and non-sucessful interactions during the session across all sources, 1000 by default
+        limit on total amount of successful and non-successful interactions during the session across all sources, 1000 by default
 ```